SyncfusionExamples/Sync-outlook-calendar-with-syncfusion-asp.netcore-scheduler/README.md

 # Sync-outlook-calendar-with-syncfusion-asp.netcore-scheduler
-The application explains how to get events from Office 365 Outlook and display it in ASP.NET Core Schedule using Microsoft Graph API and Azure AD.
+The application explains how to get events from Office 365 Outlook and display it in ASP.NET Core Scheduler using Microsoft Graph API and Azure AD.

 ## Prerequisites